judebantony/spring-boot-filebeat-starter/filebeat-spring-boot-starter-parent/README.md

 	The main advantaged are :
 	1) Support for filebeat configarations
-	2) Suport for pussing to Kafka,ElasticSearch,Radis,File and Console
+	2) Suport for pushing log to Kafka,ElasticSearch,Radis,File and Console
 	3) Currently support only Linux base OS.